zhumingpassional/Maxcut_CSCI/README.md

 ## Results

 Results will be written to a file result.txt in the folder "result".
-The first column is the node, and the second column is the label.
-For example,
+The first column is nodes, and the second column is label.

 1 2  # node 1 in set 2